CodeChain-io/codechain-dashboard/doc/source/index.rst

 Agent saves data to its own DB.

-Front End
+Frontend
 =========

-Front end visualizes information for a user.
+Frontend visualizes information for a user.
-Front end queries Agent server.
+Frontend queries Agent server.

 ***************